libreinnova/odoo_custom_addons/lbr_accounting/README.rst

 * Show total in contract tree view.
 * Add **contract** accounts verification for correct use of multi-company accounts.
 * Show **Create invoices** button without debug mode.
+* Do not allow adding partners as followers.

 ..
 Allow to expand the accounting module with `Odoo 12 Accounting <https://www.odoo.com/apps/modules/12.0/om_account_accountant/>`_ by Odoo Mates, Odoo SA.
 ..
 Contain Spanish translation for this module.